5 facets of a construction project where BIM can apply

 1. The conceptualisation of the project

 A building is only as good as its design, and design is as good as the concept or the idea.
-The 3D BIM model aids in building the intelligent concepts that provide a preview of the building.
+The 3D BIM model aids in building intelligent concepts that provide a preview of the building.
 The 3D model helps in identifying design clashes.
 The contractors, builders, architects, engineers, electricians – all have access to the complete information at a centralised source in BIM.
-The seamless integration of data for the involved parties’ aids in better planning and avoiding delays in the construction timeline due to redesigning.
+The seamless integration of data for the involved parties aids in better planning and avoiding delays in the construction timeline due to redesigning.

 2. Drawing estimations for raw materials

 The seamless collaboration brings together all the essential parameters of the project.
 The detailed model helps in determining the exact quantities of all the materials required for the construction.
 On an ongoing basis, the parametric modeling helps in identifying the impact of every small little change made in the design of the overall project.
 For example: Changing one wall will change all the elements involved with it – quantities for cement, steel, sand, paint; everything will change accordingly.
-Any change in any of the design specifications will reflect in the amount of the raw materials required.
+Any change in any of the design specifications will reflect the amount of raw materials required.